 Contracts.
 The Company derives revenue primarily from construction projects performed under: (i) master and other service agreements, which provide a menu of available services in a specific geographic territory that are utilized on an as-needed basis, and are typically priced using time and materials or a fixed price per unit basis; or (ii) contracts for specific projects requiring the construction and installation of an entire infrastructure system or specified units within an infrastructure system, which are subject to multiple pricing options, including fixed price, unit price, time and materials, or cost plus a markup.
-Revenue derived from projects performed under master service and other service agreements totaled 41% of consolidated revenue for both the three month periods ended March 31, 2019 and 2018.
+Revenue derived from projects performed under master service and other service agreements totaled 33% and 37% of consolidated revenue for the three month periods ended June 30, 2019 and 2018, respectively, and totaled 36% and 38% for the six month periods ended June 30, 2019 and 2018, respectively.

 For certain master service and other service agreements under which the Company performs installation and maintenance services, primarily for install-to-the-home service providers in its Communications segment, revenue is recognized at a point in time.
 This is generally when the work order has been fulfilled, which is typically the same day the work is initiated.
-Point in time revenue accounted for approximately 6% and 9% of consolidated revenue for the three month periods ended March 31, 2019 and 2018, respectively.
+Point in time revenue accounted for approximately 5% and 7% of consolidated revenue for the three month periods ended June 30, 2019 and 2018, respectively, and accounted for approximately 5% and 8% for the six month periods ended June 30, 2019 and 2018, respectively.
 Substantially all of the Company's other revenue is recognized over time.

 The cost estimation process for recognizing revenue over time under the cost-to-cost method is based on the professional knowledge and experience of the Company's project managers, engineers and financial professionals.
 Management reviews estimates of total contract transaction price and total project costs on an ongoing basis.
 Changes in job performance, job conditions and management's assessment of expected variable consideration are factors that influence estimates of the total contract transaction price, total costs to complete those contracts and the Company's profit recognition.
 Changes in these factors could result in revisions to revenue in the period in which the revisions are determined, which could materially affect the Company's consolidated results of operations for that period.
 Provisions for losses on uncompleted contracts are recorded in the period in which such losses are determined.
-For both the three month periods ended March 31, 2019 and 2018, project profit was affected by less than 5% as a result of changes in contract estimates included in projects that were in process as of December 31, 2018 and 2017.
-Revenue recognized for the three month periods ended March 31, 2019 and 2018 as a result of changes in revenue estimates, including from variable consideration, from performance obligations satisfied or partially satisfied in prior periods totaled approximately \$12.5 million and \$44.3 million, respectively.
+For both the six month periods ended June 30, 2019 and 2018, project profit was affected by less than 5% as a result of changes in contract estimates included in projects that were in process as of December 31, 2018 and 2017.
+Revenue recognized for the three month periods ended June 30, 2019 and 2018 as a result of changes in revenue estimates, including from variable consideration, from performance obligations satisfied or partially satisfied in prior periods totaled approximately \$22.6 million and \$5.2 million, respectively, and totaled \$28.9 million and \$47.4 million for the six month periods ended June 30, 2019 and 2018, respectively.

 The Company may incur certain costs that can be capitalized, such as initial set-up or mobilization costs.
-Such costs, which are amortized over the life of the respective project, were not material for the three month periods ended March 31, 2019 and 2018.
+Such costs, which are amortized over the life of the respective projects, were not material for the three or six month periods ended June 30, 2019 and 2018.